ThomasZeman/tomcore-website/content/docs/howto/cloud/create-ubuntu-ec2-instance.md

 7. Add Tags

-If you like you can add tags here to help you identify the instance.
+Specify tags for the instance or leave blank

 8. Configure Security Group